SyedMuhammedBilal/Gatsby-Blog-WebApp/README.md

 # Leonids Gatsby starter

-**[Leonids](http://renyuanz.github.io/leonids)** is a clean, fixed sidebar Gatsby starter which is perfect for powering your GitHub hosted blog.
+**[Leonids](http://renyuanz.github.io/leonids)** is a clean, fixed sidebar Gatsby starter which is perfect for powering your GitHub hosted blog

 ### Preview